adsp-polito/2024-P9-RAG-MARCO/README.md

 ![Image](./extras/teaser.svg)

-In this project, we first investigate different baseline retrieval mechanisms such as syntactic search through textual entities and semantic search with embedding models.
-Then, focusing on the latter, we propose a novel learnable mapping that optimizes question embeddings by aligning them with relevant document clusters via contrastive learning.
-We also introduce a new metric for evaluating retrieval performance.
+In this project, we first investigate different **baseline retrieval mechanisms** such as syntactic search through textual entities and semantic search with embedding models.
+Then, focusing on the latter, we **propose a novel learnable mapping** that optimizes question embeddings by aligning them with relevant document clusters via contrastive learning.
+We also introduce **a new metric for evaluating retrieval performance**.
 Our results demonstrate that the proposed method has a good potential to improve semantic search across various metrics, including our novel metric.
+For more details, please refer to [the last presentation](./checkpoints/checkpoint_03.pdf) or the [the report](./report/t3p9_report.pdf) prepared for this project.

 ### Project Stakeholder